sacha-l/substrate-seminar/scheduled/2022/10-26-subalfred.md

 Some ideas that were initially proposed for this seminar's presenter to cover were:
 * Runtime upgrades and how to _dry-run_ runtime upgrades
 * Forking live chains/rewriting a chainspec with alice keys
-* Quering for pallet prefixes
+* Querying for pallet prefixes

 ### Topic